 - Improve Self Awareness -know what you’re good at and not good at.
 Face the truth and make progress from that perspective.
 Get help doing the things you can’t do and concentrate on what you are good at.

-- Bring perspective to your business -When it gets hard be grateful for what you have and realise things could be much worse.
+- Bring perspective to your business -When the going gets hard, instead of fixating on the negatives, be grateful for what you have and realise things could be much worse.
 Gary imagines getting a call saying his mother has passed away, he says that although this is a dark thought, it grounds his reality and adds much needed perspective to the situation.

 - Work your ass off – If you’re in a job but want to be an entrepreneur, grind 5pm-2am to build something for yourself in your off time and, “Stop watching episodes of Breaking Bad” says Gary.
 If you work 9 hours a day, sleep 6 hours that leave you 9 hours a day to grind and hustle.